History of Anguilla: Colonial Anguilla

 Attack on HMS Blanche by a squadron of French ships in the Sombrero Passage, 19 July 1805.
 Napoleonic Wars (1803–15).

-On 27 November 1796, amid the Napoleonic Wars, the French warships Décius and Vaillante landed 400 Frenchmen at Rendezvous Bay under Victor Hugues.
+On 27 November 1796, the French warships Décius and Vaillante landed 400 Frenchmen at Rendezvous Bay under Victor Hugues.
 These were able to destroy the villages at South Hill and The Valley, but the local British regrouped on the Long Path before Sandy Hill Fort.
 The frigate HMS Lapwing, sailing from St. Christopher under Captain Barton, was able to defeat the French ships and the assault again ended in failure.
 Hugues' attack was noticeably brutal, with several Anguillians being murdered and kidnapped.
 The landing also left many homes and buildings completely destroyed.
 This left the island in a bleak state, reeling for decades to come.